TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-beta-tester-guide.rst

 Getting Started
 ---------------

 The Aloe Beta relies on the `sandbox key facility of WSO2 <https://docs.wso2.com/display/AM170/Maintaining+Separate+Production+and+Sandbox+Gateways>`_, which allows users to target the Beta environment with their existing credentials.
 You will need to generate sandbox keys in order to authenticate to the Aloe Jobs service.
+Here is the procedure:

 1. Using your tenant’s production URL, create a client for the Aloe Beta using the command below.
 Replace *<username>* with your username in double quotes; replace *<base>* with your tenant's base URL.
 For example, the Cyverse base URL is https://agave.iplantc.org and the DesignSafe base URL is https://agave.designsafe-ci.org.
 The command will prompt you for your password.